 CPU External (FSB) Freq.
-(MHz) (when CPU Speed is set to [Manual]) This feature tells the clock generator what frequency to send to the CPU and chipset.
-The external frequency (bus frequency) multiplied by the bus multiple equals the CPU's internal frequency (the CPU speed).
-Configuration options: [100] [103] [105]...[174]
-[177] [180]
+(MHz) (when CPU Internal Frequency is set to [Manual]) This feature tells the clock generator what frequency to send to the CPU, DRAM, and chipset.
+The bus frequency (external frequency) multiplied by the bus multiple equals the CPU's internal frequency (the CPU internal frequency).
+The configuration options vary depending on the CPU/PCI Frequency Ratio.